On the asymptotic magnitude of subsets of Euclidean space: The magnitude of a straight line segment

 \section{The magnitude of a straight line segment}

 In this section we approximate $L_\ell$, a closed straight line segment of length $\ell$, by a sequence of finite metric spaces consisting of points lying in a line.
-We show that no matter which approximating sequence of this type is chosen, the sequence of magnitudes always converges to the same value.
-We define $\left|L_\ell\right|$ to be this value.
+We show that no matter which approximating sequence of this type is chosen, the sequence of magnitudes always converges to the same value, namely $\left|L_\ell\right|$.
 In fact $|L_\ell|=\ell/2+1$, which is \emph{exactly} the conjectured valuation; for this space there is no need to make an asymptotic statement.

+Note that in~\cite{Willerton:Homogeneous} the magnitude of a straight line segment is calculated using a weight measure.
+This takes advantage of the fact that $L_\ell$ has a weight measure; we do not expect $L_\ell^m$, the $m$-dimensional cube of length $\ell$, to have a weight measure for any $m>1$.
+The method given here is more general and demonstrates some elementary aspects of the theory.

 Start by considering finite metric spaces consisting of points arranged in a line; we call these \emph{linear metric spaces}.
 For an $(n-1)$-tuple $\mathbf d =(d_1,\ldots,d_{n-1})$ of strictly positive real numbers, define $X_{\mathbf d}$ to consist of $n$ points with the distance between consecutive points being given by the $d_i$s, as in the following picture.